maz808/specargs/docs/source/usage.rst

 Initializing a Specification
 ----------------------------

 Generating a specification is accomplished similarly to apispec.
-A :class:`~apispec_webargs.WebargsAPISpec` must be instantiated and provided an instance of :class:`~apispec_webargs.WebargsPlugin` using the `plugins` keyword argument::
+A :class:`~specargs.WebargsAPISpec` must be instantiated and provided an instance of :class:`~specargs.WebargsPlugin` using the `plugins` keyword argument::

-    from apispec_webargs import WebargsAPISpec, WebargsPlugin
+    from specargs import WebargsAPISpec, WebargsPlugin

     spec = WebargsAPISpec(
         title="Example API Spec",